dcbaker/cython/docs/src/tutorial/clibraries.rst

 ``__init__`` is available as well, it is not guaranteed to be run (for instance, one could create a subclass and forget to call the ancestor's constructor).
-Because not initializing C pointers often leads to hard crashes of the Python interpreter, Cython provides ``__cinit__`` which is *always* called immediately on construction, before CPython even considers calling ``__init__``, and which therefore is the right place to initialise ``cdef`` fields of the new
+Because not initializing C pointers often leads to hard crashes of the Python interpreter, Cython0 provides ``__cinit__`` which is *always* called immediately on construction, before CPython even considers calling ``__init__``, and which therefore is the right place to initialise ``cdef`` fields of the new